New iPad Pro launch coming soon? Siri just confirmed an Apple Event date

 Could there be an announcement today?

-However, April 20 isn't the only Apple launch rumor, with @LeaksApplePro (who has previously revealed accurate Apple details) suggesting that Apple may in fact opt for a low-key, press release launch of the new iPad Pro and Magic Keyboard today, April 13, while also claiming the Apple AirTags have been delayed.
+However, April 20 isn't the only Apple launch rumor, with @LeaksApplePro (who has a hit and miss record with previous leaks) suggesting that Apple may in fact opt for a low-key, press release launch of the new iPad Pro and Magic Keyboard today, April 13, while also claiming the Apple AirTags have been delayed.

 What would you say if I told you there isn’t an event?
 Press release for iPad Pro + Magic Keyboard next Tuesday.AirTags delayed.April 6, 2021